Gove Peninsula: Topography

 There are three coastal walking trails: Daliwuy to Garanhan (3 km), Garanhan to Ngumuy (2.5 km) and Ngumuy to Baringura (1.5 km).
 Informative signposts explaining Yolngu culture's relationship to the land is provided on these marked trails.

 Ecosystem and coastal waters

 Ecosystems on the Gove Peninsula and in its coastal waters are of great conservation significance, being largely undisturbed due to isolation, huge area and sparse population.
-The waters provide a shallow-water tropical marine ecosystem, with varying habitats for marine and estaurine wildlife, and include mangroves, beds of seagrass, tidal flats, salt pans and saltmarshes.
+The waters provide a shallow-water tropical marine ecosystem, with varying habitats for marine and estuarine wildlife, and include mangroves, beds of seagrass, tidal flats, salt pans and saltmarshes.